mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 causing as much damage to the enemy as possible with no regard to survival.

-This has led to a deliberate ‘throw down’ combat technique whereby K’kree carriers launch their fighters at the enemy, do as much damage as possible under direct control and then abandon them to fight on whilst the carrier withdraws to reload more craft.
+This has led to a deliberate 'throw down' combat technique whereby K'kree carriers launch their fighters at the enemy, do as much damage as possible under direct control and then abandon them to fight on whilst the carrier withdraws to reload more craft.
 At need,